 Lifestyle and Amenities

 Some of the residents here enjoy their peace and quiet, but there are countless recreational opportunities here for friends and neighbors to enjoy together.
 There are activity clubs for every interest, like arts & crafts, cards, quilting, photography, a singles’ club, chorus, and line dancing.
 The modern clubhouse has indoor and outdoor pools, a fitness center, and classes.
-Additional outdoor facilities like a putting green, tennis and bocce ball courts, and walking trails keep homeowners active and engaged.
+Additional outdoor facilities like a putting green, tennis and bocce courts, and walking trails keep homeowners active and engaged.

 The Villages of Flowers Mill is easy to get to from Interstate 295 and U.S. 1.
 There are many shopping outlets in town, with the Langhorne Square Shopping Center and the Oxford Valley Mall both less than 10 minutes away.